 What types of products do users of different ages or genders tend to purchase?
 You can use this information to customize the trending products you show on your home page, the categories you recommend, the products in those categories, and more.

 Do users in different parts of the world purchase different types of products?
 Do they purchase different types of products at different times in the year?
 Can you recommend products with smaller shipping costs based on the locations of your users?

 Are your users first-time visitors or returning shoppers?
 For first time visitors, you may decide to show trending products or categories prominently on the home page to capture their attention.
 If they’re returning, you can show products they’ve recently viewed or recommend products based on their viewing habits.

 If you know what payment methods a customer uses and what address they typically send items to, the checkout process can be simplified by autofilling this data for the customer.
 If a user typically purchases multiple quantities of an item, auto filling that quantity can also speed up the add-to-cart process.

 Do users on different devices tend to purchase different types of products?

-While segmentation only requires basic, easily trackable data, personalization uses much more detailed data on how users interact with your site to serve next-level user experiences.
+While segmentation only requires basic, easily trackable data, true personalization like the kind used in omnichannel merchandising uses much more detailed data on how users interact with your site to serve next-level user experiences.
 Personalization is harder to get right, but the payoffs in terms of conversions and revenue are worth it.

 What types of products do your users usually search for, and how do they search for them?
 How can you customize your user’s search experience from those habits?